-The Country Cat, just past security in the North Lobby, is probably the most compelling reason to come to the airport early for travelers departing out of D and E gates, thanks to its cast-iron-skillet-fried chicken.
-For a quick bite, the house-smoked ham and pimento cheese sandwich is hard to beat.
+The Country Cat, just past security in the North Lobby, is probably the most compelling reason to come to the airport early for travelers departing out of D and E gates, thanks to its house-made granola and potato-filled three-egg omelet.
+For a quick bite, the house-smoked turkey sandwich from the grab-and-go menu is an option.

-Café Yumm is a distinct option in Concourse C, specifically because its signature dish is only available in the Pacific Northwest: The Yumm Bowl looks like just-your-average rice bowl with salsa, veggies, and cheese, but its eponymous Yumm sauce — tangy and a little salty — makes it a unique Made in Oregon staple.
+Café Yumm! is a smart option in Concourse C, specifically because its namesake dish is only available in the Pacific Northwest: The Yumm Bowl looks like just-your-average rice bowl with salsa, veggies, and cheese, but its eponymous Yumm sauce — tangy and a little salty — makes it a distinctive Made in Oregon staple.
 Plus, it’s also one of travelers’ best options for plant-based PDX meals, from gluten-free to vegan.

-Tillamook Market: One of Oregon’s most famous brands, this dairy company serves cheesy comfort foods like fried cheese curds, Tillamook cheddar cheeseburgers, and penne-based mac and cheese out of the new expansion in Concourse E. Plus, the shop scoops pre-flight ice cream for those in need of a sugar hit.
+Tillamook Market: One of Oregon’s most famous brands, this dairy company’s cafe serves cheesy comfort foods like fried cheese curds, Tillamook cheddar cheeseburgers, and sourdough-pretzel-topped mac and cheese out of the new expansion in Concourse E. Plus, the shop scoops pre-flight ice cream for those in need of a sugar hit.

 - The popular family-owned Capers Cafe offers a huge menu and multiple daily changing specials, including breakfast omelets, sandwiches, and salads.
-The restaurant’s bar is a nice spot to try Oregon and Washington wines.
+The restaurant’s bar is a nice spot to try Oregon and Washington wines during a long layover.

 - Stumptown Coffee Roasters is likely the airport’s best option for a pre-flight cold brew, as well as artfully made coffee drinks.